HBM/cppstream/README.md

 This program connects to a HBM Daq Streaming socket, receives everything that arrives, subscribes all signals, interprets stream and signal related meta information and measured data.
 It is started with at least one paramter telling about the address of the HBM Daq Stream server.
 '`./exampleclient.bin 172.19.3.4`'

-call without parameter or with parameter '`-h`' to get help.
+Call without parameter or with parameter '`-h`' to get help.

 ### Reconnect
 Works as example client but stops and restarts the streaming client periodically.
 This program relies on the boost thread library.